geode-sdk/example-mod/support.md

-# Geode Example/Template Mod Support

-Edit this file to change your mod's support info.
+Edit this file to change your mod's support info, or delete it if you don't need it.